• Skip to primary navigation

 Jump to Recipe

 Here's the thing, not everybody enjoys quinoa.
 (GASP!)
-I'm hoping to change that for a few folks today.
+I'm hoping to change that for a few folks with this tried and true, delicious crispy quinoa recipe.

-When you make Quinoa Crisps, you change the grain from soft and a bit bitter, to super crunchy with an earthy, nut-like flavor.
+When you make Quinoa Crisps, you change cooked quinoa from soft and sometimes a bit bitter, to super crunchy with a delicious earthy, nut-like flavor.

 From the time the quinoa finishes cooking in water, to the time it comes out of the oven after baking, it undergoes a major transformation.